conda-forge/clangdev-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `clangdev` can be installed with:
+Once the `conda-forge` channel has been enabled, `clang_variant, clangdev` can be installed with:

 ```
-conda install clangdev
+conda install clang_variant clangdev
 ```

-It is possible to list all of the versions of `clangdev` available on your platform with:
+It is possible to list all of the versions of `clang_variant` available on your platform with:

 ```
-conda search clangdev --channel conda-forge
+conda search clang_variant --channel conda-forge
 ```